-Raise more money with these fundraising planning tips for preschool fundraisers
+Raise more money with these preschool planning tips

 School fundraising programs rely heavily on students to carry out the selling of fundraising products and brochures.
 These students are incentivized by exciting prize programs, and schools leverage their volume of students to help raise as much money as possible.

 Preschool fundraisers have fundamentally different dynamics that need thoughtful strategies to navigate for fundraising success.
 Preschool fundraisers are different because:

 - The students are a bit too young to facilitate the selling process.